lena-nahrwold/3dtrees_Smart_Tile/README.md

 ## Contributing

 Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please open an issue or pull request on the project repository.

 ## Citation